ponolite/asian-american-language/README.md

 ## Overview

 This repo provides students with a foundation to understand the most repeated and dominant language used by contemporary Asian-American authors to garner the current cultural status of Asian-Americans today.
-This helps us understand if the current cultural language of the Asian-American population and related trends, especially in regards to racialization and more!
+This helps us understand the current cultural language of the Asian-American population and related trends, especially in regards to racialization and more.

 ## File Structure